When is the event?

 - Kit and equipment lists with discount links

-- Optional training walks in 2013 from The Hunger Project
+- Optional training walks from The Hunger Project

 - Fundraising toolkit from your charity